-Harrisburg, PennsylvaniaRN Regional Manager Quality and Patient Safety
+Danville, PennsylvaniaRN Regional Manager Clinical Risk and Patient Safety

 Geisinger is comprised of 13 hospital campuses, two research centers, a college of medicine and a nearly 600,000-member health plan serving more than three million residents in central, south-central and northeast Pennsylvania and beyond.
 We have approximately 26,500 employees, including over 1,700 employed physicians, all of whom share a commitment to quality healthcare.